 CMW Chamber Orchestra rehearsing in the Collegedale Adventist Church, an acoustically fine place to make great music.

-Among other works, the Chamber Orchestra this season performed movements from the Dvorak's Serenade for Strings.
+Among other works, the Chamber Orchestra this season performed Variations on a Theme of Tchaikovsky by Anton Arensky

 Two days of intense music-making and rehearsal are followed by the Friday evening Candlelight Dinner, a time of fellowship, graceful elegance, and peace.